 Assess patient needs and develop a comprehensive care plan.
 WPC Pilots were required to assess enrollee needs and develop a comprehensive care plan within 30 days of enrollment in WPC and, when appropriate, to repeat this process at least once per year.
 In practice, most WPC Pilots required care coordinators to re-assess enrollee needs and update care plans more frequently.
 To assist with accurate identification of needs, many WPC Pilots reported the use of validated instruments such as the Vulnerability Index -Service Prioritization Decision Assistance Tool and the Patient Health Questionnaire-9.

 Actively link patients to needed services across sectors.
-All WPC Pilots reported use of active referral processes such as accompanying enrollees to appointments or facilitating homeless patients.
-99 coordination. " ?
+All WPC Pilots reported use of active referral processes such as accompanying enrollees to appointments or facilitating Field-based outreach was particularly important for identifying and engaging homeless patients."